 - Decrease stress.
 This may help lower your blood pressure.
 Learn ways to relax, such as deep breathing or listening to music.

 - Limit alcohol as directed.
 Alcohol can increase your blood pressure.
-Ask your healthcare provider if it is safe for you to drink alcohol.
+Ask your healthcare provider if it is okay for you to drink alcohol.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.
 Your provider can tell you how many drinks are okay to have within 24 hours or within 1 week.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can increase your blood pressure and also cause lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 Call your local emergency number (911 in the US) or have someone call if:

 - You have chest pain.